CSpanias/cspanias.github.io/_posts/2024-01-16-HTB - Monitored.md

 Based on the above output, we can see that `ffuf` discovered 2 new directories: `/javascript` and `/nagios`.
 It then went on to enumerate the former and found `/javascript/jquery`, but it did not enumerate the latter.
 This is because it got a [`401` Unauthorized error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) response code, and couldn't proceed without credentials.

-So it seems that `/nagios` is some sort of another login portal:
+It seems that `/nagios` is some sort of another login portal:

 ![](nagios_subdir.png)